ajnam12/DAWPL/README.md

 DAWPL translates to SuperCollider, a popular and powerful DSP-oriented language for algorithmic music composition.
-DAWPL is intended as a bridge between the audio/DSP power of SuperCollider and the syntactic power of Rust, its macro system, and DAWPL's music theory and organiational abstractions.
+DAWPL is intended as a bridge between the audio/DSP power of SuperCollider and the syntactic power of Rust, its macro system, and DAWPL's music theory and organizational abstractions.

 # Possible Use Cases
 DAWPL can be used to let artists "prototype" tunes and productions.
 Artists can